The Accident In Aniket's Family Was So Horrific It Made National News But Nobody Cried, Why?

 But now the abyss stretched out infinitely.
 Now the study room was empty.
 The wounds were wordless, but they seized to go away.
 His father was gone, though.
 An unfortunate car crash claimed the shadow of the man he was used to calling his Papa.

-The accident was so horrific, it made national news, yet, when the news came home to Aniket and his family, nobody cried.Share
+The accident was so horrific, it made national news, yet, when the news came home to Aniket and his family, nobody cried.Share this quote

 This excerpt is from a short story called Baby Bloomers written by Sneh Sapru.
 If you'd like to know what happens next, comment down below and share the story to convince the author to submit the next part!